breadweb/extralife-helper/README.md

 // If you would like additional things to happen when a new donation is
-// received, put them in this function. function onNewDonation(donorName, donationAmount, message, avatarImageURL, createdOn) {
+// received, put them in this function. function onNewDonation(donorName, donationAmount, message, avatarImageURL, createdOn, recipientName) {
     // Your custom logic here.
 }